postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 MyRunTimeMethod( args );
 ```

-To generate an array of a variable length, you can use the <xref:Metalama.Framework.Code.SyntaxBuilders.ArrayBuilder> class.
+To generate an array of variable length, you can use the <xref:Metalama.Framework.Code.SyntaxBuilders.ArrayBuilder> class.

 For instance: